flutter/website/src/cookbook/design/themes.md

           primarySwatch: Colors.purple,
           // TRY THIS: Change to "Brightness.light"
           //           and see that all colors change
-          //           to better contrast a light background
+          //           to better contrast a light background.
           brightness: Brightness.dark,
         ),